Samy0412/scheduler/README.md

 React tested application that allows users to book and cancel interviews.

-This is the client side of the application, you also need to fork and clone the server-side : scheduler-api, for this application to work.
+You can view and use the app directly here: https://interview-scheduler-sg.netlify.app

-You can also view and use the app directly here: https://interview-scheduler-sg.netlify.app
+if you want to use it on your local computer, additionally to this repository, you also also need to fork and clone the server-side : scheduler-api, for this application to work.

 ## Setup